b1gry4n/foundation-seed/README.md

 ## Observability

-Foundation Seed includes structured session logging.

-Gameplay sessions are recorded as structured events, not just visuals.
+Foundation Seed logs gameplay sessions as structured data.

-This allows AI tools to analyze what happened during runtime, not just the code that produced it.
+That means AI is not just writing code blindly.
+It can read what actually happened during a play session and use that as context.

-Instead of guessing behavior from scripts, AI can reason from actual execution data.
+In practice, this lets AI act more like a debugger or balancing tool.
+Instead of guessing from scripts, it can see runtime behavior and make decisions based on real data.

-This creates a feedback loop where systems can be built, observed, and iterated on with far more clarity.
+This creates a much tighter loop between building, running, and improving systems.

 ---